- Information for Military Personnel and Their Spouses/Domestic Partners

-Occupational therapists in the process of completing the requisite education and training may offer advance practice services, however, it must be under the supervision of either an occupational therapist certified in the advanced practice area, physical therapist (for hand therapy and/or physical agent modalities), speech language pathologist with expertise in dysphagia (for swallowing assessment, evaluation and intervention), or a physician and surgeon.
+Occupational therapists in the process of completing the requisite education and training may provide advanced practice services, however, it must be under the supervision of an occupational therapist approved by the Board in the advanced practice area, a physical therapist (for hand therapy and/or physical agent modalities), a speech language pathologist (for swallowing assessment, evaluation and intervention), or a physician and surgeon.

 Further, the supervisor and occupational therapist must have a written agreement outlining the plan of supervision and training in the advanced practice area.
 The level of supervision is determined by the supervisor whose responsibility it is to ensure that the amount, degree, and pattern of supervision is consistent with the knowledge, skill and ability of the occupational therapist, and appropriate for the complexity of client needs and number of clients for whom the occupational therapist is providing advanced practice services.

 Applicants must submit a completed application and documentation demonstrating completion of the required number of hours of both post-professional education and supervised on-the-job training.

 Advanced practice applications not completed within six months of receipt or notification of deficiency, whichever is later, shall be deemed abandoned and an application submitted subsequent to the abandonment of a previous application shall be treated as a new application.